msobanjo/courseware/topics/aws/ec2/README.md

 Amazon EC2 provides developers the tools to build failure resilient applications and isolate them from common failure scenarios.

 ## Tasks
-- EC2 instances operate inside Virtual Private Clouds, so we should learn how to manage [VPCs](./vpc/README.md) first.
 - To be able to connect securely to our EC2 instances we need to configure keys, this can be done with  [Key Pairs](./key-pairs)

 [Go Back](../README.md#tasks)